pseudostripy/DS2S-META/README.md

 [SpeedhackWithExports](https://github.com/Nordgaren/SpeedhackWithExports) - My fork of [Speedhack](https://github.com/absoIute/Speedhack) by [absoIute](https://github.com/absoIute)

 # Change Log
+#### v0.7.4 [RivaOverlay]
+ - MetaBugFix: Updated RivaHook dll to release to remove debug dependency on ucrtbased.dll which be unavailable
+ - MetaUpdate: Upgraded the log dump on crash to remove build dependency directory paths
+ - MetaUpdate: Big update to Meta error and crash recovery and log reporting process
+ - MetaUpdate: Added code scope for slow-time event updates that might need performing
+ - MetaFeature: Added RivaOverlay hook using Stennis API dll (ty!)
+ - MetaRefactor: Moved the OHKO code to the standard Hook place where it belongs
+ - MetaUpdate: More robust and standardized Meta version checks for all meta features
+ - MetaFeature: Added option for NoGrav / NoCollision maintained through load screens
+ - MetaUpdate: Updated remaining UI components to MVVM implementation
+ - MetaBugFix: Proper cleanup of meta features on exit to avoid one-shotting after closure
+ - MetaFeature: BIK Phase 1 skip added to SOTFS CP (taken from BobLord's nexusmods implementation)
+ - RandoBugFix: Mysterious guaranteed Betwixt enemy drops properly fixed (ItemLot Param backend improvement)
+ - MetaUpdate: Lots of backend rewriting to improve Param structure and in-code querying
+ - MetaBugFix: OHKO re-enabled for all vanilla versions
+ - MetaBugFix: OHKO dmg factor increased to "ensure" 1-shot
+ - RandoBugFix: Ancient Dragon drop leak
+ - RandoBalance: Change Race Mode to Bosses/Keys only
+ - RandoBugFix: Update to logic for RaceMode to avoid key softlock stuff
+ - RandoBugFix: Pursuer platform drops now working
+ - RandoBugFix: Exotic/Covenant items re-added to loot pool
+ - RandoBugFix: Character creation no longer missing items or giving bad ones
+ - RandoBugFix: Very rare bug in not outputting all key locations when they share the same loot table
+ - RandoBugFix: Seeds possibly incorrectly asserted as invalid due to CRC memes with linebreaks
+ - MetaRefactor/QoL: Updated the item list to remove impossible ones and add reskin/cut content information
+ - MetaBugFix: Enabled buttons during rerandomization allowed for possible bugs if user spam clicked
+ - RandoBugFix: Fixed possible setup procedure that lead to the seed generator starting from a known state
+ - RandoBugFix: Cancelling the warp warning did nothing

 #### v0.7.3 [RefactorHell]
  - RandoFeature: Added initial RaceMode (for change/improvement/balancing)
  - RandoMinorFeature: Added flag to printout for whether seed was randomly generated (not crypto crced yet)